MicrosoftDocs/sql-docs/docs/advanced-analytics/r/differences-in-r-features-between-editions-of-sql-server.md

 |Machine Learning Server (Standalone)|Yes|No|No|No|No|

  > [!NOTE]
  > Only a (Standalone) server offers the [operationalization](https://docs.microsoft.com/machine-learning-server/what-is-operationalization) features that are included in a Microsoft (non-SQL-branded) R Server or Machine Learning Server installation.
 Operationalization includes web service deployment and hosting capabilities.
+>
-If you have an (In-Database) installation, "operationalization" is built on the capabilities of the database engine when you convert code to a function that can run in a stored procedure.
+> For an (In-Database) installation, the equivalent approach to operationalizing solutions is leveraging the capabilities of the database engine, when you convert code to a function that can run in a stored procedure.

 ## SQL Server 2016 R features